 The chili was judged on consistency—requiring the perfect balance of sauce, meat, beans, and other ingredients—as well as aroma, color, taste, and aftertaste.
 All the neighbors acted as judges, tasting and scoring each dish.

-Michael already knew Debbie was an exceptional cook, but wanting to be gracious, he chose not to vote for her chili and opted for the second best pot instead.
+Michael already knew Debbie was an exceptional cook, but wanting to be gracious, he chose not to vote for her chili and opted for the second-best pot instead.
 As they waited for the children to tally the votes, Michael glanced at Debbie with a playful smile and asked, “Which pot did you vote for?”
 Debbie’s face flushed slightly as she bashfully admitted she had voted for her own.
 They both burst into laughter.

 Debbie’s competitive spirit paid off—her chili won the cook-off!
 They returned home proudly with the Blue Ribbon and the coveted wooden spoon engraved with "World’s Best Chili."
 It was a day filled with laughter, good food, and the forging of new friendships—one they would always cherish.

-Debbie is a graceful and intelligent woman, standing 5’7” with a slender build, striking green eyes, and natural blonde hair.
+Debbie is a graceful and intelligent “white-bodied” woman, standing 5’7” with a slender build, striking green eyes, and natural blonde hair.
 Fluent in Spanish, she is accomplished and a devoted mother to two remarkable daughters.
 An inspiring educator, Meredith lives in Florida with her husband, a successful business owner, and their four adorable children.
 Lauren, a talented corporate attorney, resides in an elegant NYC condo with her husband, a dedicated healthcare professional at Bellevue Hospital in Manhattan.
 Debbie's daughters reflect her nurturing spirit and commitment to excellence, thriving personally and professionally.

-When Deb’s not at home cooking healthy Mediterranean cuisine or watching Netflix with Michael, she can often be found on the pickleball court.
-She has transferred her outstanding tennis skills to the new craze sweeping the nation—America’s fastest-growing sport - Pickleball.
+When Deb’s not at home cooking healthy Mediterranean cuisine, gardening, or watching Netflix with Michael, she can often be found on the pickleball court.
+She has successfully transferred her outstanding tennis skills to the new craze sweeping the nation—America’s fastest-growing sport - Pickleball.
 She practices daily and competes in tournaments across the county.
 Now a medalist in pickleball, Deb is kind and friendly, and her personality has made her a beloved member of their Mountain Lakes pickleball community, where everyone adores her.
 To know Debbie is to love her.

 Thank you, Match (dot) com, for years of love since 2008.